iobis/manual/policy.md

 * Respect the data providers, and provide helpful feedback on data quality.
 * In the case you are a custodian of biogeographic data yourself you should take action to also publish these data through OBIS.
 * Consider sponsoring or partnering with OBIS and its OBIS nodes in grant proposal writing.
 Creating a global database like OBIS cannot happen without the, often voluntary, contribution of many scientists and data managers all over the world.
 Several activities, such as the coordination, data aggregation, quality control, database and website maintenance require resources including manpower at national and international level.
 A list of sponsors can be found [here](https://obis.org/about/sponsor/)

+For guidelines on how to cite data obtained from OBIS, see the [Citing section](citing.html) of the Manual.

 #### Disclaimer